 AP Environmental Science

-Our teaching staff is Mrs. Julie Cornelius (Spanish), Mrs. Lara Harkins (Spanish), Ms. Kelly Doyle (French and Spanish) and Mr. E.Y.
-Coley (Latin).
+Our teaching staff is Mrs. Julie Cornelius (Spanish), Mrs. Lara Harkins (Spanish), and Mrs. Kelly Doyle (French and Spanish).
 Our class offerings consist of levels 1 and 2 of all languages previously mentioned and advanced levels of Spanish and French.

 World Languages department chair, Julie Cornelius, has traveled to numerous Spanish and French speaking countries in Europe and Central America.
 Mrs. Cornelius graduated from the University of Georgia in Athens with Bachelor and Master’s degrees.
 She began teaching at East Jackson in 2014.
 She began her professional teaching career in 1996.

 The classes offered by this department are: